 However, the ASEAN region isn’t without its own leading game publisher such as Asiasoft, an online game operator established in 2001 with offices in Thailand, Singapore, Malaysia, Cambodia, Vietnam, the Philippines, and Myanmar.
 Asiasoft previously published 2 popular Korean MMORPGs, Ragnarok Online and MapleStory for regional distribution.
 Moreover, the region is also home to some formidable talents such as Streamline Studios from Malaysia and Studio Hive from Thailand respectively- both of which have worked in Final Fantasy, arguably the most recognized Japanese role-playing game series in the world.

-In recognizing this remarkable regional growth, there have been two significant gaming events, such as the first ASEAN Games for eSports (AGES) competition and the International Mobile Gaming Awards for Southeast Asia (IMGA SEA), both launched in 2016.
+In recognizing this the remarkable growth of the ASEAN gaming industry, there have been two significant gaming events, such as the first ASEAN Games for eSports (AGES) competition and the International Mobile Gaming Awards for Southeast Asia (IMGA SEA), both launched in 2016.
 Each of The Big 6 countries already have gamers that number in the millions locally but when considered from a regional and international standpoint, it offers up a wealth of opportunities from investments to career prospects.

 Career Prospects – Choosing Your Role and Leveling Up